-Employees Union Representation Employees Represented Contract Expiration Date GENERAL GOVERNMENT (1) Dispatchers Connecticut Organization for Public Safety 10 6/30/2017 (2) Municipal United Public Services Employees Union 23 6/30/2019 Police Department United Public Services Employees Union 50 6/30/2017 (2) Fire Department United Public Services Employees Union 34 6/30/2019 Recreation & Custodian United Public Services Employees Union 9 6/30/2019 Public Works United Public Services Employees Union 20 6/30/2019 Treatment Plant United Public Services Employees Union - Local #424, Unit #5 13 6/30/2020 Town Employees AFSCME AFL-CIO #4 21 6/30/2020 Town Supervisors AFSCME AFL-CIO #5 12 6/30/2017 (2) Total Organized 192 Non-Unionized 29 Sub-total General Government 221 BOARD OF EDUCATION (3) Support Staff Branford Association of Support Staff 34 6/30/2021 Administrators Branford Administrators Organization 15 6/30/2021 Certified Teachers Branford Education Association 281 6/30/2021 Nurses AFSCME AFL-CIO # 4 Local 1303-365 9 6/30/2021 Custodians AFSCME AFL-CIO # 4 Local 1303 35 6/30/2021 Paraprofessionals UE Local 222, CILU/CIPU, CILU #88 139 6/30/2019 Total Organized 513 Non-Unionized 21 Sub-total Board of Education 534 Total Town Emloyees 755
+F 1 W. D. C. Employees Contract Employees Union Representation Represented Expiration Date GENERAL GOVERNMENT (1) Dispatchers Connecticut Organization for Public Safety 10 6/30/2017 (2) Municipal United Public Services Employees Union 23 6/30/2019 (2) Police Department United Public Services Employees Union 50 6/30/2022 Fire Department United Public Services Employees Union 42 6/30/2022 Recreation & Custodian United Public Services Employees Union 9 6/30/2019 (2) Public Works United Public Services Employees Union 20 6/30/2019 (2) Treatment Plant United Public Services Employees Union - Local #424, Unit #5 13 6/30/2020 Town Employees United Public Services Employees Union 21 6/30/2020 Town Supervisors United Public Services Employees Union 12 6/30/2021 Total Organized 200 Non-Unionized 29 Sub-total General Government 229 BOARD OF EDUCATION (3) Support Staff Branford Association of Support Staff 34 6/30/2021 Administrators Branford Administrators Organization 15 6/30/2021 Certified Teachers Branford Education Association 286 6/30/2021 Nurses AFSCME AFL-CIO # 4 Local 1303-365 8 6/30/2021 Custodians AFSCME AFL-CIO # 4 Local 1303 35 6/30/2021 Paraprofessionals UE Local 222, CILU/CIPU, CILU #88 136 6/30/2019 (2) Total Organized 514 Non-Unionized 25 Sub-total Board of Education 539 Total Town Emloyees 768

-(1) Budgeted positions.
+- (1) Budgeted positions.

-(2) In negotiations.
+- (2) In negotiations.

-(3) Board of Education employee figures listed are full time equivalents ("FTEs").
+- (3) Board of Education employee figures listed are full time equivalents ("FTEs").

 Connecticut General Statutes Sections 7-473c, 7-474, and 10-153a to 10-153n provide a procedure for binding arbitration of collective bargaining agreements between municipal employers and organizations representing municipal employees, including certified teachers and certain other employees.
 The legislative body of a municipality may reject an arbitration panel's decision by a two-thirds majority vote.
 The State of Connecticut and the employee organization must be advised in writing of the reasons for rejection.
 The State then appoints a new panel of either one or three arbitrators to review the decisions on each of the rejected issues.
 The panel must accept the last best offer of either of the parties.
 In reaching its determination, the arbitration panel gives priority to the public interest and the financial capability of the municipal employer, including consideration of other demands on the financial capability of the municipal employer.
 For binding arbitration contracts, in assessing the financial capability of a municipal entity, there is an irrefutable presumption that a budget reserve of (i) 5% or less with respect to teachers' contracts, and (ii) 15% or less with respect to municipal employees, is not available for payment of the cost of any item subject to arbitration.
-In light of the employee group, changes in the cost of living, existing employment conditions, and the wages, salaries, fringe benefits and other conditions of employment prevailing in the labor market, including developments in private sector wages and benefits.
+In light of the employer's financial capability, the panel considers prior negotiations between the parties, the interests and welfare of the employee group, changes in the cost of living, existing employment conditions, and the wages, salaries, fringe benefits and other conditions of employment prevailing in the labor market, including developments in private sector wages and benefits.